GinesMr/GoAiBasicStudio/README.md

-# GoVI Basic Studio
+# GoAiBasicStudio

-**GoVI Basic Studio** is a terminal user interface (TUI) application built in Go using the BubbleTea framework.
+**GoAiBasicStudio** is a terminal user interface (TUI) application built in Go using the BubbleTea framework.
 It provides a clean and responsive interface for running local LLMs (via Ollama) directly from your terminal, with support for model selection, contextual chat, and real-time streaming of model responses.

 This project is designed for developers who need a private, offline LLM experience without any external dependencies or telemetry.